liatrio/csuc-workshop/docs/index.md

 # Version Control that Works Today: Git & GitHub with CI

-This workshop is designed get you hands on with foundational tools leveraged across the software industry.
-You will, with guidance from industry professionals, apply these tools and practices to your own homework or projects and by the end, you'll have:
+This workshop will get you hands on with foundational tools leveraged across the software industry.
+You, with guidance from industry professionals, will apply these tools and practices to your own homework or projects and by the end, you'll have:

 - A real GitHub repository with meaningful history
 - A `.gitignore` file that keeps junk out